zarf-dev/zarf/docs/7-dashboard-ui/3-Zarf-deployment-ui.md

 ## Open the Zarf Deployment Web UI

-The Zarf Deployment Web UI can be easily spun up with a single command from the CLI terminal.
+The Zarf Deployment Web UI can easily be spun up with a single command from the CLI.

 Follow these steps to get started using the Web UI